jolitinh/Calculators/README.md

 # DLE Utilities
-This repo consists of Angular directives that could be used in different applications via directives.
+This repo consists of UI Widgets that could be used in different applications via Angular directives.

-## Available Utilities
+## Available Angular Directives

   - Basic Calculator
   ```